St Andrew's Church, Ham: Architecture

 The church was built in grey brick in 1830–31; the architect was Edward Lapidge.
 A south aisle with a rose window, designed by Raphael Brandon, was added in 1860, and a chancel in red brick, by Bodley & Garner, in 1900–01.
 The carvings of the screen and choir stalls are by John Harper.

 The church has 32 windows; eleven with stained glass installed between 1901 and 1948, four of which are by Shrigley & Hunt.
 The three-light window at the west end by Hugh Ray Easton, installed in 1932, shows Saint Andrew in the centre, flanked by scenes of baptism and confirmation.
 The east window of the Crucifixion was designed by Sir Ninian Comper (1900) and was erected in memory of Harry Scott of Ancrum (d 1889) by his stepdaughters Violet Cavendish-Bentinck and Hyacinth Jessup.
 Surrounding the high altar are eight large paintings of prophets and evangelists.

 There is a memorial stained glass window to Sir George Dance (1857–1932), a dramatist and theatrical manager, and his son Erik who died in a prison camp in World War II.
+In the eastern end of the south aisle an unusual memorial plaque to Edward S Borradaile; the plaque has an outline of the part of the Northern Territory where he and his companion vanished with a cross marking 12°S 133°E where they are thought to have died.

 There are also funerary hatchments at the back of the church dedicated to Lionel Tollemache, 4th Earl of Dysart and his wife Countess Grace.